oracle-livelabs/pts/ai-agentics/lab2/lab2.md

     The output would be similar to below

-    [1m> Entering new AgentExecutor chain...[0m
+    Entering new AgentExecutor chain...
-    [32;1m[1;3mThought: I will use the 'Get User Name' tool to extract the user's name from the chat history.
+    Thought: I will use the 'Get User Name' tool to extract the user's name from the chat history.
     Action: Get User Name
-    [32;1m[1;3mFinal Answer: Your name is Homer Simpson.
-Is there anything else I can help you with?[0m
+    Final Answer: Your name is Homer Simpson.
+Is there anything else I can help you with?

-    [1m> Finished chain.[0m
+    Finished chain.

     Response:
      Your name is Homer Simpson.
 Is there anything else I can help you with?